AZIZI-Sajjad/saz-arsenal/saz-docker/saz-docker.md

     ### Run the container and set its parameters
     sudo docker run -dit --name <Container_Name> --network <New_Docker_network_Name> --ip <Container_IP> --dns <Container_DNS> <Image_Name>:<Image_Tag>

+### NOTE : Internet OK / Can not PING the docker network's NETWORK  / PING All other networks subnets OK
 ```